 Gort has collaborated with composer and sound artist, Ken Steen; e-Cellist, Jeffrey Krieger; choreographers and dancers, Stephen Pier + Miki Orihara; composers and musicians, Bent Duo (Bill Solomon and David Friend) and Sarah Hennies; double bassist, Robert Black; creative programmer, Timothy Lawless; pianist, Megumi Masaki; composers and musicians, Quey Percussion Duo (Gene Koshinski and Tim Broscious); and artist/designer, Patrick Kennedy.

 He has been twice recognized by the Rockefeller Foundation with nominations in the Film/Video/New Media categories for individual fellowships.
-He has received grants from the Connecticut Commission on the Arts; Pollack-Krasner Foundation; LEF Foundation; New England Foundation for the Arts, "New Forms": National Endowment for the Arts Regional Artists Projects and has been awarded two residencies at the MacDowell Artist Colony in Peterborough, New Hampshire and at i-Park, East Haddam, CT.
+He has received numerous grants including: an Award for Artistic Excellence, Connecticut Office of the Arts Fellowship Program; Connecticut Commission on the Arts; Pollack-Krasner Foundation; LEF Foundation; New England Foundation for the Arts, "New Forms": National Endowment for the Arts Regional Artists Projects and has been awarded two residencies at the MacDowell Artist Colony in Peterborough, New Hampshire and at I-Park, East Haddam, CT.
 He currently holds the position of Professor of Integrated Media Arts at Hartford Art School, University of Hartford, a program he designed and directs, and is a core faculty member of the interdisciplinary MFA program, Nomad/9.